-- R25 (Facilities Management Software) and Advancement (Foundation Management Software): These products no longer meet the College's needs; therefore, costly ongoing maintenance support for these unused products/modules has been, or will be (effective at the next option date) discontinued. - BDMS: IT staff are currently working with multiple vendors of Document Imaging and Management Systems to determine whether BDMS is the best business solution for the District.
-The College is investigating whether document imaging and management should be incorporated into a more comprehensive document management solution aimed at reducing the in excess of 5 million pages per year currently printed on the four hundred plus printing devices deployed around the College.(There is no specific evidence that is appropriate for this.
-I do not minute all of the meetings I have with vendors Kimo will provide printer list if it helps) - Degree Works: Planning for Degree Works rollout to Admissions and Records began in fall of 2013 with an initial limited rollout and training in spring of 2013.
-Planning is now underway to train counseling staff on the Degree Works module with limited counseling rollout in fall of 2014. - Work Flow: Work (absent automation) is the inefficient manual business process and the "manual flow and processing" of documents and data through the business and administrative systems.
-Manual work flow process are grossly inefficient and cumbersome.
-Within Banner there is a Work Flow module which automates many process across most departments of the college.
-It is pointless automating manual processes which may be in and of themselves inefficient and illogical.
-Therefore as a first step departments must conduct Business Process and Work Flow Analyses to ensure that moving to automated work flow processes follows best business practices.
+- R25 & Advancement: The College has determined that R25 and Advancement do not meet the college's needs; therefore, costly ongoing maintenance support for these unused products/modules has been, or will be (effective at the next option date) discontinued. - BDMS: IT staff are currently working with multiple vendors of Document Imaging and Management Systems, to determine whether BDMS is the best business solution for the district.
+The college is investigating whether document imaging and management should be incorporated into a more comprehensive document management solution to include group printing initiatives, aimed at reducing the approximately 1 million pages per month currently printed on the four hundred plus printing devices deployed around the college. - Degree Works: Planning for Degree Works rollout to Admissions and Records began in fall of 2013 with an initial limited rollout and training in spring of 2013.
+Planning is now underway to train counselling staff on the Degree Works module with limited counselling rollout in fall of 2014.

-Preparations for "Work Flow" are still in their infancy.
-Work flow analyses started in Student Services in spring of 2014, and in Human Resources in Summer of 2014.
+• Work Flow: Preparations for "Work Flow" are still in their infancy.
+Business Process Analysis in student services started in May of 2014, and in Human Resources in July of 2014.